teledyne-e2v/source_code_example_C/README.md

 sensor mode = 3 -> GRAY8  in 1920x800

-Note:
+Notes:
-- all images are saved in little-endian
+- All images are saved in little-endian
 - Y10 images will be saved in 16bit raw images